patrickomatic/reddit-homebrewing/README.rst

     :target: http://www.pledgie.com/campaigns/14583

-Reddit.com/r/homebrewing app.
+reddit Homebrewing app.
 Handles the registration and contest results from the annual homebrewing contest.